 Connect with the Park Spark team at one of our community pop-ups to get a free tree and to learn about tree care and more.
 For questions regarding tree varieties and free tree availability, email the Park Spark team.

 Join the Park Spark team and learn fun facts about the trees, flora and fauna found in Coquitlam parks.
 Walks occur rain or shine.
 Participants are given a free tree to take home and plant after each nature walk.
-For more info and to register for these free activities, email the Park Spark team.
+For more information and to register for these free activities, email the Park Spark team.

 Did you know that spending time among trees reduces stress and fatigue and improves quality of life?
 Trees also make our city beautiful and contribute to community pride.